 If home educated students enroll in curricular programs at their local schools, they will be given a Student Assigned Student Identifier (SASID) in the Statewide Longitudinal Data System (SLDS).
 This is the list of specific data points for students participating in Equal Access programs.

 Each district will have their own process for how to participate through Equal Access.
-Our recommendation is to first contact the appropriate grade-level local school to begin enrollment.
+Our recommendation is to first check your district's policies that may be available online for specific instructions re how to enroll in the desired course and/or program.
+If needed, contact the appropriate grade-level local school to begin enrollment.
 They may direct families to the teacher or coach, the guidance counseling office, or another internal contact.

 *Special Note: During the pandemic, we are seeing limitations and restrictions to Equal Access by many districts due to various protocols.
 Neither the Governor's executive orders nor advisories from the NH Department of Education change any part of the statute, but districts have the autonomy to create their own protocols in response to Covid.